 The Greek word for Christmas is Christougena or Christougenna, literally meaning "Christ's birth."
 When Greeks say "Merry Christmas," they say, "Kala Christougena."
-If you aren't sure how to pronounce that, you can hear how "Merry Christmas" and other phrases are spoken here—the apparent "g" sound is pronounced like a "y."
+The apparent g sound is pronounced like a y.

 During the winter tourist season, you're likely to also see it as Kalo christougenna, but kala is also correct, and in Greek lettering, "Merry Christmas" is written as Καλά Χριστούγεννα.